lawanin/nih_funding/read_me.txt

 files for each harvard_equivalent that contains A) the fundings that those departments recieved each year and B) a new row containing the average funding recieved by those departments each year.
 Because some departments have multiple harvard_equivalents, he found it easier to make a separate document for each harvard_equivalent.
+These are named HARVARD_EQUIVALENT_departments_2016_2020.csv.
+There is a similar file for all departments, without averages, named school_departments_2016_2020.csv.
 These are used to make the line graphs in the the nih_tableau.twb.
 For Microbiology and Immunology, there is code that changes the usual handling of NA funding values in order to change the look of the Harvard line (see code and the Tableau workbook).